-Allison Paraiso, Andrea J. Love, Bay Area theatre, Ben Krantz, Ben Krantz Studio, Berkeley, Berkeley Playhouse, Big Business, Branden Noel Thomas, Brian Watson, Brittany Mellerson, Brittney Monroe, Cameron Pence, capitalism, Caroline Walters, Charlie Manzano, comedy, community theatre, Daniel Hall, Danny Kozart, drought, Ellen Howes, Extreme Pizza, fake news, farce, Gabriella Howell, Greg Kotis, Jenny Angell, Jessica Coker, Jody Arnold, Josh Price, Kimberly Dooley, Kris Anthony Williams, Kristen Augustyn, Lexie Lazear, Libertarianism, Libertarians, Lyle Barrere, Mark Hollmann, Matt Davis, Matt Standley, Melinda Meeng, meta humour, Michael Patrick Wiles, musical, musical theatre, Neal Pascua, Nikita Burshteyn, Objectivism, parody, Paul Plain, Philip Percy Williams, Randy Blake, romantic comedy, satire, Simon Trumble, Soylent Green, Stewart Lyle, theatre, theatre is dying, Theatre review, Urinetown, Vida Mae Fernandez, Zac Schuman
+Allison Paraiso, Andrea J. Love, Bay Area theatre, Ben Krantz, Ben Krantz Studio, Berkeley, Berkeley Playhouse, Berkeley theatre, Big Business, Branden Noel Thomas, Brian Watson, Brittany Mellerson, Brittney Monroe, Cameron Pence, capitalism, Caroline Walters, Charlie Manzano, comedy, community theatre, Daniel Hall, Danny Kozart, drought, Ellen Howes, Extreme Pizza, fake news, farce, Gabriella Howell, Greg Kotis, independent theatre, indie theatre, Jenny Angell, Jessica Coker, Jody Arnold, Josh Price, Kimberly Dooley, Kris Anthony Williams, Kristen Augustyn, Lexie Lazear, Libertarianism, Libertarians, Lyle Barrere, Mark Hollmann, Matt Davis, Matt Standley, Melinda Meeng, meta humour, Michael Patrick Wiles, musical, musical theatre, Neal Pascua, Nikita Burshteyn, Objectivism, parody, Paul Plain, Philip Percy Williams, Randy Blake, romantic comedy, satire, SFThtr, Simon Trumble, Soylent Green, Stewart Lyle, theater review, theatre, theatre is dying, Theatre review, Urinetown, Vida Mae Fernandez, Zac Schuman

 “When from a long-distant past nothing subsists, after the people are dead, after the things are broken and scattered, still, alone, more fragile, but with more vitality, more unsubstantial, more persistent, more faithful, the smell and taste of things remain poised a long time, like souls, ready to remind us, waiting and hoping for their moment, amid the ruins of all the rest; and bear unfaltering, in the tiny and almost impalpable drop of their essence, the vast structure of recollection.”